 \subsection{Merging}

-As described in Sec.~\ref{sssec:merging}, the merging of two graphs is done via a CNOT between a source and a target and a $Z$ measurement on the target.
-Let us first analyse the entangling operation.
+As described in Sec.~\ref{sssec:merging}, the merging of two graphs is done via a CNOT gate between a source and a target and a $Z$ measurement on the target.
+Let us first analyze the entangling operation.
 The noise operator $Z_j$ commutes with $\text{CNOT}_{s\rightarrow t}$ for $j\neq t$.
 However, the noise operator $Z_t$ does not, such that

 Thus, $Z_t$ noise spreads to the source qubit.
-Now, the target qubit is measured in the $Z$ basis, using Eq.~\eqref{eq:pauli:z:a} we get
+Now, the target qubit is measured in the $Z$ basis; using Eq.~\eqref{eq:pauli:z:a} we get

 From Eq.~\eqref{eq:merge:t} we get the results in Table~\ref{tab:merge:t}, which show the transformation of the elements of the noise map of the target qubit $t$.
 Moreover, in Fig.~\ref{fig:manipulation:merge}, we graphically show how the different Pauli noise operators of $t$ change after the merging.
 Importantly, the noise operators for $s$ are not altered after the manipulation.
-For any qubit such that $j\neq s, t$, the elements of their noise maps change following Eq.~\eqref{eq:kraus:not:a}, where $N'_j$ denotes the neighbourhood after the merging operation.
+For any qubit such that $j\neq s, t$, the elements of their noise maps change following Eq.~\eqref{eq:kraus:not:a}, where $N'_j$ denotes the neighborhood after the merging operation.

 Notably, the depolarizing maps for $j \neq t,s$ will be the same as if we would write them after the merging.
 However, the depolarizing noise map for $t$ results in

 and the depolarizing map for $s$ is not altered.